pawancogo/luxe-threads-backend/docs-md/manual-testing/be/01_Login_Authentication.md

 ---

-## Test Case 1.19: Protected Route Access - Without Login
+## Test Case 1.19: Protected Route Access - Without Login => Tested by Pawan

 **Prerequisites**:
 - Not logged in